 |Infrared rays||300 GHz < 400 THz||Sun, infrared lamps|

 |Visible light||400 THZ < 770 THZ||Sun, light bulbs|

 Sun, tanning beds (UVA, UVB).

 |Ionizing radiation||> 1000 THz||UVC (harmful rays filtered by the atmosphere) black light, stars)|

 |X-rays and gamma rays||300 PHz < 30 EHz||Radon, uranium, radiation therapy, radiography, radioactive materials, cosmic rays|

 DID YOU KNOW?
 Most of the waves we are exposed to in everyday life are low frequency and extremely low frequency waves.
-The mains electricity as well as all electrical appliances it supplies are limited to 50 Hz in most European countries (60 Hz in the US and Japan).
+The main electricity as well as all electrical devices it supplies are limited to 50 Hz in most European countries (60 Hz in the US and Japan).

-Non-ionizing radiation is radiation of which the electromagnetic energy of which is insufficient to cause ionization of atoms or molecules.
+Non-ionizing radiation is radiation of which the electromagnetic energy is insufficient to cause ionization of atoms or molecules.